OHDSI/TheBookOfOhdsi/SuggestedAnswers.md

 <p class="caption">(\#fig:celecoxibCharacterization)Characterization settings.</p>
 </div>

-Click on the "Exections" tab, and click on "Generate" for one of the data sources.
+Click on the "Executions" tab, and click on "Generate" for one of the data sources.
 It may take a while for the generation to complete.
 When done, we can click on "View latest results".
 The resulting screen will look something like Figure \@ref(fig:celecoxibCharacterizationResults), showing for example that pain and arthropathy are commonly observed, which should not surprise use as these are indications for celecoxib.
 Lower on the list we may see conditions we were not expecting.

 <div class="figure" style="text-align: center">
 <img src="images/SuggestedAnswers/celecoxibCharacterizationResults.png" alt="Characterization settings." width="100%" />